bachitterch/bachitterch/README.md

 Full Stack Developer
 --------------------

-22 year old self-taught full-stack developer born and raised in Punjab,IN, now living in Canada.
+22 year old self-taught full-stack developer born and raised in Punjab,India, now living in Canada.
 Always passionate about minimal yet functional web apps and learning new skills.
 Other than that I spend my free times playing games or watching NetFlix.

 * 🌍  I'm based in Vancouver, BC
 * 🖥️  See my portfolio at [bachitter.dev](http://bachitter.dev)